pmutua/zumblr/README.md

 [Philip Mutua](philipmutua.netlify.com)

 # Description
-An application that allows users to share their stories and other users can comment.
+An application that enables users to share their stories and other users can comment.
 [Deployment in Progress ](philipmutua.netlify.com)

 # Ruby Version